no-go/oLEDBluetoothMap/README.md

 ![](stuff/screenshot4.jpg)

-Three examples with Notification access.
+Examples with Notification access (you need to change your android settings).

 ## Privacy policy